 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Congenital hypothyroidism (CH) can be defined as a lack of thyroid hormones present from birth which, unless detected and treated early, is associated with irreversible neurological problems and poor growth.
+Congenital hypothyroidism (CH) can be defined as a lack of thyroid hormones present from birth.
+If it is not detected and treated early it is associated with irreversible neurological problems and poor growth.

-Some infants may develop a lack of thyroid hormones after birth and this may represent primary hypothyroidism rather than CH.
-Children with primary hypothyroidism do not experience the irreversible neurological problems that are seen with untreated CH.
+Some infants develop a lack of thyroid hormones after birth.
+This is thought to represent primary hypothyroidism rather than CH.
+Children with untreated primary hypothyroidism do not experience the irreversible neurological problems that are seen with untreated CH.

-- The incidence is twice as common in females.
+- The incidence is twice as common in girls.

-- Areas with iodine deficiency associated with endemic cretinism are Bangladesh, China, Peru and Zaire.
+- Areas with iodine deficiency associated with endemic CH are Bangladesh, China, Peru and Zaire.
 This has in part been counteracted by compulsory iodination of salt.

 - Italian screening for CH suggests it is more prevalent in multiple pregnancies - the cause of which remains unclear.

 Congenital hypothyroidism (CH) may be due to defects in the pituitary gland, the thyroid gland or the thyroid hormones themselves.

 - A missing, ectopic or poorly developed thyroid gland.
 This condition accounts for 75% of all cases of CH.